vicious-widgets/vicious/contrib/README.md

 core Lua distribution.
 Ease of installation and use does not necessarily have to apply to contributed widgets.

-vicious.contrib.ac
+**vicious.contrib.ac**

-  - provide status about the power supply (AC)
+Provide status about the power supply (AC)
+Supported platforms: Linux (required tools: `sysfs`)

+- Arguments:
-  - takes the AC device as an argument, i.e "AC" or "ACAD"
+  * takes the AC device as an argument, i.e "AC" or "ACAD"
-  - the device is linked under /sys/class/power_supply/ and should have a file called "online"
+  * the device is linked under /sys/class/power_supply/ and should have a file called "online"
+- Returns
-  - if AC is connected, $1 returns "On", if not it returns "Off", if AC doesn't exist, $1 is "N/A"
+  * if AC is connected, $1 returns "On", if not it returns "Off", if AC doesn't exist, $1 is "N/A"

 vicious.contrib.ati